lightediand/primes/README.md

-This is a program that writes prime numbers under a given number n ∈ ℕ as the sum of two squares.
+Two squares is a program that writes prime numbers under a given number n ∈ ℕ as the sum of two squares.

 The program generates a list of p = a + b for each prime and creates a text file.
 Some primes may have more than one sum.